alt-text-task-force/.github/profile/scipy-2022-msg.md

 * project advocates to communicate _sometimes_ in-person and/or remotely from July 13-14
   * spread word about the project and your pull requests
 * project advocates to review and close the pull request after July 15
-* placeholders provider for participants to discover where remediations need to be made
+* placeholders provided for participants to discover where alt text needs improvement
   * an example of placeholders for markdown documentation can be found in Jupyter's reference pull request.

 ## why participate